area4lib/area4/docs/using.rst

     print(
         area4.divider(4)
-    )  # This example prints divider number 4 to the console
+    )  # This prints divider number 4 to the console

-For what all the dividers look like, see the next section!
+For what all the dividers look like, see the next section.